jeqb/WyPiCar/readme.md

 # WyPicar
+## Control a car from your phone over Wifi.
-## a Wifi controlled car powerd by Python and Raspberry Pi
+## Powered by Python and Raspberry Pi